 On April 1, 1896, the First Presbyterian Church became the second organized congregation to be founded within the boundaries of what would become the city of Miami on July 28, 1896.
 The first church founded within the city limits was the Greater AME Bethel Church which was organized in the home of Miami pioneer Alexander C. Lightburn on March 12, 1896.

 The service on April 1 was conducted in a tent near the Miami River along Avenue D. Avenue D was later renamed Miami Avenue.

 Henry Flagler donated land and money to build a church in 1898.
-It stood at today’s Flagler Street and Third Avenue.
-Building of the church was completed in 1900.
+It stood at today’s Flagler Street and S.E.
+Third Avenue.
+The construction of the church was completed in 1900.

-- Figure 1: First church service tent in 1896.
-Courtesy of First Presybyterian Church.
+- Figure 1: The First Presbyterian Church in 1903.
+Courtesy of Florida Memory.

 - Figure 2: The First Presbyterian Church in 1903.
 Image courtesy of Florida Memory.